What to Do When Someone Dies: Complete UK Step-by-Step Checklist (2026)

 The first few hours

-If the death was expected and the person was under the care of a GP or district nurse, call the GP surgery.
+If it was expected and the person was under the care of a GP or district nurse, call the GP surgery.
 The GP (or another doctor from the practice) will come to the house to confirm the death and issue a medical certificate of cause of death (MCCD).
-There is no legal requirement for this to happen immediately, so do not feel you must rush.
-You can stay with the person for as long as you need to.
+There is no legal requirement for this to happen immediately, so please do not feel rushed.
+You can stay with them for as long as you need to.

-If the death was sudden or unexplained, call 999.
+If it was sudden or unexplained, call 999.
 The police and an ambulance will attend.
 This is standard procedure and does not mean anyone has done anything wrong.
-The police will arrange for the body to be taken to the mortuary.
+The police will arrange for them to be taken to the mortuary.
 A coroner will investigate and decide whether a post-mortem is needed.

-If they died in hospital or a care home
+If they passed away in hospital or a care home

 If the coroner is involved